celery/celery/docs/faq.rst

 Is Celery dependent on pickle?
 ------------------------------

-**Answer:** No.

-Celery can support any serialization scheme and has built-in support for JSON, YAML, Pickle, and msgpack.
-Also, as every task is associated with a content type, you can even send one task using pickle, and another using JSON.
+**Answer:** No, Celery can support any serialization scheme.

+We have built-in support for JSON, YAML, Pickle, and msgpack.
+Every task is associated with a content type, so you can even send one task using pickle, another using JSON.

-The default serialization format is pickle simply because it's convenient (it supports sending complex Python objects as task arguments).
+The default serialization support used to be pickle, but since 4.0 the default is now JSON.
+If you require sending complex Python objects as task arguments, you can use pickle as the serialization format, but see notes in :ref:`security-serializers`.

-If you need to communicate with other languages you should change to a serialization format that's suitable for that.
+If you need to communicate with other languages you should use a serialization format suited to that task, which pretty much means any serializer that's not pickle.

 You can set a global default serializer, the default serializer for a particular Task, or even what serializer to use when sending a single task